raydtutto/harvard-cs50x-2024/README.md

 <br/>
 CS50x projects repository</h1>

-This repository is dedicated to storing my projects and files related to **Harvard University's CS50x course**.
+This repository is dedicated to storing my projects and files related to **Harvard University's CS50x** course.

 I started this course on **April 19, 2024**.

 ## What You'll Find Here

+- **Lecture Notes: I keep detailed notes of lectures and supplementary materials.
 - **Problem Set Solutions**: Explore my solutions to the problem sets assigned in CS50x, including programs written in C, Python, and other languages.
 - **Work in Progress**: This repository is a work in progress and will be continually updated as I progress through the course.